-As reported in the Original Filing, we have undertaken the process to review further our procedures and controls and plan to implement new procedures and controls in fiscal year 2016.
+Because of these material weaknesses, the Principal Executive Officer and the Vice President of Finance concluded that, as of April 30, 2015, our internal control over financial reporting was not effective based on the criteria outlined in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").
+We have undertaken the process to review further our procedures and controls and plan to implement new procedures and controls in fiscal year 2016.
 Although we plan to make additional changes to our infrastructure and related processes that we believe are also reasonably likely to strengthen and materially affect our internal control over financial reporting, we have not yet made any such changes.